 Meet Our Staff!

 Meadowlark School is lucky to bring together an incredible team of early childhood and education professionals.
 Our teachers have a passion for working with children and see it as their calling.
 Each of our teacher brings an unique background and expertise that helps shape a diverse, nurturing, and rich environment for our children.
 Collectively, our staff has decades of experience working with youth, raising their own children, and researching child development.
-We are thrilled to be able to bring together such a caring, creative, and competent staff.
+We are thrilled to be able to bring together such a caring, creative, and excellent staff.

 Hope Hawley,